cassieeric/python_crawler/Baidutieba/README.md

+# Introduction
-# This folder is mainly about Baidutieba.
+This folder is mainly about Baidutieba.

 # More Reference Document